-Consumers will be able to take their recorded Internet radio station streams with them when they're on the go or on the road if startup company Slacker has its way.
+Austin, Texas – Consumers will be able to take their recorded Internet radio-station streams with them when they’re on the go or on the road if startup company Slacker has its way.

-The company's executives include former executives from Musicmatch, MP3 player makers Rio and iRiver, and Cisco.
-Some of them are Musicmatch ex-CEO Dennis Mudd, Rio ex-CEO Jim Cady and iRiver America ex-CEO Jonathan Sasse.
+The company’s executives include former executives from MusicMatch, MP3 player makers Rio and iRiver, and Cisco.
+The executives include Musicmatch ex-CEO Dennis Mudd, Rio ex-CEO Jim Cady, and iRiver America ex-CEO Jonathan Sasse.

 The executives say they are targeting music lovers dissatisfied with satellite radio and MP3 players.
 For these people, satellite radio is not personalized enough and is limited in portability, while MP3 players are very portable but require users to spend too much time refreshing the content.
-These consumers favor the personalization of Internet radio and would be eager to use it in portable applications, the company contends.
+These consumers favor the personalization of Internet radio but are dissatisfied with its lack of portability, the company contends.

-The players also store MP3 and protected and unprotected WMA songs transferred from a PC.
+The players also store MP3 and protected and unprotected Windows Media Audio (WMA) songs transferred from a PC.
 The devices are compatible with authorized WMA subscription-download sites as well.